 Cosmetic dermatologists have a huge range of state-of-the-art technology in their clinics, and are well-placed to treat the aesthetics of skin, hair and nails.
 At ENRICH, Dr Michael Rich and his team are dedicated dermatologists and doctors, treating all dermatological conditions and providing cosmetic dermatology services.

-The ENRICH team of highly-qualified, specialist dermatologists and doctors are experienced, esteemed professionals.
+The ENRICH team of highly-qualified, specialist dermatologists and doctors are experienced professionals.

 The team at ENRICH consists of dermatologists and specialistic cosmetic doctors each with their own special interests:

 Dr Michael Rich, founder and director of the ENRICH Clinic, is a dermatologist specialising in dermatology and cosmetic dermatology and surgery.